 There are various techniques used for identifying negative thought patterns.
 These include:

-- Thought Record where a person records their thoughts and feelings after an event.
+- Thought Record is where a person records their thoughts and feelings after an event.
 This gives them time to reflect on what led to their negative thoughts and feelings, which can help them learn novel ways of thinking about the event.

 - A devil’s advocate, where we take on a fresh perspective from our own to challenge our own beliefs and see if they hold up against the other side’s argument.

-- Situational analysis, which helps people find the difference between the situation they are in now and any similar situations in the past.
+- Situational analysis, helps people find the difference between the situation they are in now and any similar situations in the past.

 Three vital takeaways of CBT are: